 This may be the most important thing on my list.
 Adding a strict timeline to your road trip just adds more pressure.
 Embrace the silliness, the abundance of energy, and allllll of the potty stops.

-Allowing your kiddos to be kids and giving them ample opportunities to release their energy will make your road trip much more fun…and you’ll have more fun if you join in on the silliness too!
+Allowing your children to be themselves and giving them ample opportunities to release their energy will make your road trip much more fun…and you’ll have more fun if you join in on the silliness, too!

 Make Activities Easy

-Grab a travel tray for kids to use in their seats.
+Grab a travel tray for them to use in their seats.
 It’s a mini desk and makes so many more activities possible.

 Ultimately…

 A road trip is what you make of it.
-Whether it’s 4 hours or 17, if you adopt the mindset that a road trip is a gift, a time to strengthen your relationship with your kiddos, and fill it was fun, new experiences, you’ll make memories that’ll last a lifetime….
+Whether it’s 4 hours or 17, if you adopt the mindset that a road trip is a gift, a time to strengthen your relationships, and fill it with fun, new experiences, you’ll make memories that’ll last a lifetime….

 some of which will be listening to “ALLLLLLLL DOOONNNEEEEE” from the backseat.